ReactBricks/gatsby-starter-reactbricks-tailwind/README.md

-# Gatsby starter React Bricks
+# Gatsby starter React Bricks with Tailwind CSS

 Kick-start your project with this boilerplate for a complete Gatbsy website based on [React Bricks](https://reactbricks.com), with both the front-end and admin dashboard.